Pasami Saulo

-Pasami Saulo (born 1 August 1998) is a professional rugby league footballer who plays as a for the Canberra Raiders in the National Rugby League (NRL).
+Pasami Saulo (born 1 August 1998) is a professional rugby league footballer who plays as a for the Newcastle Knights in the National Rugby League (NRL).

-He previously played for the Newcastle Knights in the NRL.
+He previously played for the Canberra Raiders in the NRL.

 Background

 Saulo was born in Belmont, New South Wales, Australia.

 He played his junior rugby league for Fairfield United and the Maitland Pickers, before being signed by the Newcastle Knights.
 He is of Samoan and Māori descent.

 Playing career

 Early years

 In July 2016, Saulo played for the Australian Schoolboys.
 From 2016 to 2017, he played for the Newcastle Knights' National Youth Competition team.
 In November 2017, he re-signed with the Knights on a 2-year contract until the end of 2020.

 2018

 In 2018, Saulo played some games for Newcastle in the new Jersey Flegg Cup competition, but mostly appeared in their Intrust Super Premiership NSW side.
 In round 22 of the 2018 NRL season, Saulo became the 300th player to play NRL for the Newcastle club, after making his debut against the New Zealand Warriors, playing off the interchange bench.